Helazior/voiture/README.md

 # voiture
-voiture game with splines and camera.
+Car game with splines and camera.